Survey on the geometric Bogomolov conjecture: Canonical heights on abelian varieties

 In the following, when we write $h_L$, it means a height function associated to $L$.
-By definition that this is not a uniquely determined function from $L$, but it is unique up to a bounded function.
+By definition, it is not a uniquely determined function from $L$, but it is unique up to a bounded function.

-For any real-valued function $h_1$ and $h_2$ defined over the same set, let $h_1 \sim h_2$ mean that $h_1 - h_2$ is a bounded function.
+For any real-valued functions $h_1$ and $h_2$ defined over the same set, let $h_1 \sim h_2$ mean that $h_1 - h_2$ is a bounded function.
 The following proposition is an immediate consequence of Lemma~\ref{lem:modelheight-functoriality}.

-\begin{Proposition} Let $X$ and $Y$ be projective varieties over $\overline{K}$ and let $L$ and $L'$ be line bundles on $X$. \begin{enumerate} \item We have $h_{L \otimes L'} \sim h_{L} + h_{L'}$. \item Let $f : Y \to X$ be a morphism of varieties over $\overline{K}$.
+\begin{Proposition} Let $X$ and $Y$ be projective varieties over $\overline{K}$, and let $L$ and $L'$ be line bundles on $X$. \begin{enumerate} \item We have $h_{L \otimes L'} \sim h_{L} + h_{L'}$. \item Let $f : Y \to X$ be a morphism of varieties over $\overline{K}$.
 Then $h_{f^{\ast} L} \sim f^{\ast} h_{L}$. \item Suppose that $L$ is ample.
 Then $h_{L}$ is positive up to a bounded function, that is, there exists a real constant $C$ such that $h_{L} \geq C$. \end{enumerate} \end{Proposition}